 Even a relaxed, casual pair of cotton shorts should look classy and fit well.
 You can never go wrong with crisp, tailored shorts which look classic and chic.
 These hight waist shorts with the tie are very popular at the moment.
 Soft, silky shorts can also look classy on the right figure.

 - A dark wash jean is dressier and more slimming.

 - Chambray is modern but looks more relaxed.

 4. Avoid Wearing Skimpy Tops with Your Shorts

 You want to look classy, not trashy.
 If you are showing off a lot of leg, then it’s best to stay a little more covered up above the waist.
-A skimpy top and short shorts start to look tacky over 40, unless you are in the privacy of your own backyard.
+A skimpy top and short shorts start to look tacky over 40.
+Balance it out.

 5. Wear Fabulous Accessories with Your Shorts

 Shorts and rubber flip-flops + not much else looks plain and junior.
 Add fab jewelry, a great tote, cute sandals, and you’ve got a grown-up ensemble.

 The bottom line is that shorts for women over 40 look great when you put a little effort and thought into your overall look!
 For more ideas on how to wear shorts, check these tips for Cute and Classy Ways to Style Shorts.

 Rock a great pair of shorts from Amazon.